RetroDECK/ES-DE/USERGUIDE-DEV.md

 The following media can be displayed: _video, box cover, box back cover, title screen, screenshot_, _fan art_ and _miximage_.

 If the game has a downloaded PDF manual then you can view it by pressing the _up_ button which will change the media viewer to PDF viewing mode.
 To get back to displaying videos and images when in this mode, press the _down_ button.
-The navigation for this mode is identical to the game media mode.
+When in PDF viewing mode it's possible to zoom in and out using the shoulder buttons.
+When zoomed in, the left, right, up and down buttons will pan the view.
+So in order to re-enable page navigation either zoom out completely or reset the view by pressing the left or right trigger button.

 Pressing any other button than those mentioned above closes the media viewer.